 ALP testing can also be helpful in investigating vitamin D deficiency, the presence of tumors, or unusual bone growth.
 It can also be used to check the progress of treatment for any of the above conditions.

 Having blood drawn for an ALP test is routine, and you will most likely not need to do anything to prepare ahead of time.
 If the results of the test are inconclusive, your doctor may order a follow-up test.
 In this case, you will probably be asked to fast for 10 hours before the test.

 An ALP test requires a health professional to draw a small sample of blood from your arm.
-This will be done in your doctor’s office or a clinical lab.
+This will be done in your doctor’s office or in a clinical lab.
 The doctor or nurse will clean the skin on the inside of your elbow with an antiseptic and apply an elastic band to allow blood to fill the vein.
-He or she will then insert a needle into the vein to draw blood into a small tube.
+They will then insert a needle into the vein to draw blood into a small tube.
 The process is quick and causes little pain or discomfort.

 There are very few risks associated with having your blood drawn.
 You may experience some bruising around the puncture site, but this can be avoided by putting pressure on the wound.
 In rare cases, phlebitis (inflammation of the vein) may develop.
 If you experience this complication, apply a warm compress until the swelling goes down.
 Inform your doctor before your blood is taken if you have any bleeding disorders.

 High levels may also indicate an issue related to the bones such as rickets, Paget’s disease, bone cancer, or an overactive parathyroid gland.
-In rarer cases, high ALP levels can indicate heart failure, kidney cancer, mononucleosis, or a blood infection.
+In rare cases, high ALP levels can indicate heart failure, kidney cancer, mononucleosis, or a blood infection.

-Having lower-than-normal ALP levels in your blood is rare, but can indicate malnutrition, which could be caused by celiac disease or a deficiency in vitamins and minerals.
+Lower than normal ALP levels in your blood is rare, but can indicate malnutrition, which could be caused by celiac disease or a deficiency in vitamins and minerals.